 My own voluminous – you might say, decorative – addition played on the insinuation of the tendril, so to speak, into the representational plain.
 Figures in paintings, according to the logic of this somewhat obsessive imaginative conceit, are the ultimate manifestations of an ornamental line.
 The ornamental line takes momentary form in figures or objects; the actors in the Renaissance istorie are no more than highly elaborated instances of the decorative imagination: so many green men, mythical beasts, grown from a marginal doodling pen let loose on the broad plain of a tavola quadrata, a chapel wall, a canvas.

 The theoretical constraints in operation in the Roots of Ornament (unpublished) were elusive, numinous, and largely ineffectual.
-But the book stopped short at actually suggesting that figures were themselves ornament.
+As it happened, the book stopped short of suggesting that figures were themselves ornament.
 Instead I exhaustively (and exhaustingly) troved through elements of ornamentation within the picture plane: the Hebrew hems of Marian dresses, the fruits strewn and detached, the geometries of tiles and coffered ceilings (linear perspective a trellis around which, I fancied, matter draped itself like vines); marbling of books, patterned glint of jewels, calligraphy and inscription, the caparisons of horses, the wings of angels.

 The figures themselves I discussed in terms of ornato against puro – the less ornamented stolidity of Masaccio as against the classicised billowing robes of Lippi or Botticelli, the self-declaratory scorcio of a twisted quattrocento head against the more insidious and illusory smoothness of the cinquecento ideals.
 This in turn allowed me to discuss them in terms of rendering of material, cloaks, hems, embroidery, returning them in a behindhand sort of way to the realm of ornament.

 Ornament, it seemed to me, was everything, because of its qualities of repetition, self-similarity, patterning, which could be restful, agitated, irregular, varied, intellectually or emotionally stimulating, as the case may be.
-It was intuitively obvious to me, turning my head from the painting to the gallery or church in which it hung, that the painting represented nothing more than a more intense, more thought, more concentrated and universal patterning of that ornament that ran anyway through architecture, through decoration, through materials – in short, through the World in its entirety, one way or another.
+It was intuitively obvious to me, turning my head from the painting to the gallery or church in which it hung, that the painting was merely a more intense, perhaps more subtle patterning of the ornament which ran anyway through architecture, through decoration, through materials – in short, through the World in its entirety, one way or another.

 No wonder I liked art.
-And no wonder, I say to myself now, freed by new won indifference from this particular and absurdly dominating vision, no wonder that I lost sight of the Madonna, peering like a shy monkey from the leafy scrollwork.
+And no wonder that I lost sight of the Madonna, peering like a shy monkey from the leafy scrollwork.
 The repetitiveness of ornament lulls the senses.

 We have strayed a long way from plants, their propagation and cultivation.
 To repeat, I am mildly averse to them, and no doubt the aversion is bound up with my memory of that intractable madness, years spent tracing the endless loops and whorls and arabesques of my idée fixe.
 My scholarship was a psychologically aberrant object, a rootless self-sustaining system of idiocy.
 Burning the manuscript and typescript and paraphernalia – which I did, in my allotment, in a fit of autumnal glee – was one useful step in moving away from it; but I could still feel its presence.